Wednesday, 13 July 2011

 Distance 19 km

 Map 134 of the TOP 100 lime-green series

 When we got up at about 6:15, the sky was clear but the ground was sodden from the rain that had fallen during the night.
 It is remarkable how often we escape being rained on because of French rain’s habit of falling more at night than in the day.

 We moved our possessions over to the dryness of the laundry while we prepared our bowls of muesli, and hit the road without delay.
-Needless to say, there was no sign of the camping guardian, so we had free accommodation for the night, despite having offered to pay twice.
+Needless to say, there was no sign of the camping guardian, so we had free accommodation for the night, despite having twice offered to pay.

 The seven o’clock bells were ringing in Villefranche-sur-Cher as we got to the canal towpath, where we resumed our uneventful way between walls of dense greenery.